bridgesign/AutoMail/README.md

   -i HOST, --host=HOST  used to set the smtp host.
 Default is
                         smtp.googlemail.com<br>
   -j PORT, --port=PORT  sets the port of smtp host.
 Default is 465.<br>
+  -w WAIT, --wait=WAIT  creates a delay in individual mails.
+Default is 30. (time in seconds)<br>
   --no-ssl=NOSSL        restricts the use of ssl.
 For non ssl smtp hosts<br>
   --no-header=NOHEAD    Considers first row as input.<br>
   --html=HTML           Sends HTML emails.

+  The wait opiton is made in case, like gmail blocks your account if you try to send more than about 100 mails in an hour.
+It creates the   required delays and thus makes it look more human like, thus allowing to mail slowly without any extra external commands.
 # Contribution
 Feel free to use or contribute in any way!
 If you have any suggestion, create or a pull request or an issue on GitHub.